 Music empowers, inspires, motivates and gets our creative energy flowing.
-A feeling that you can conquer the world comes over you as you turn up the volume, open the car window and let your hair blow free in the wind.
+It feels like you can conquer the world as you turn up the volume, open the car window and let your hair blow free in the wind.
 We put it on replay when we need it most (even if it’s just playing in our mind) – an important meeting with a client, a presentation in front of a crowd or entering a room of strangers at a networking event.
 Music gets our mojo going.
 Just watch any YouTube video of a baby intuitively moving to the beat.
 It’s proof that rockin’ out to our theme song is in our DNA.

 Many great songs have been written since Helen Reddy set an intention, tuned in to inspiration and led the way for women’s empowerment.
 Katy Perry’s Firework is a song that’s on frequent replay in my mind when I need to get my Million $ Party Girl on.
 Here’s my list of 25 empowering songs that will leave “the doubter”, and any limiting beliefs, at the door.

 I’m every woman – Whitney Houston (& Chaka Khan)